jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week3_miniproject1_chatbot.md

 * Llama
   * [Llama Recipies](https://github.com/Meta-Llama/llama-recipes)

+## Miniproject #1: Build a Chatbot

+Build a chatbot using code and examples you've seen in DeepLearning.ai, class or RECENT modified code you can find on kaggle.com or github.
+You must use the OpenAI API and maintain conversation history.
+NOTE: The OpenAI API has undergone a major change in the last year, so make sure you use recent code example (less than 1-3 months old).

+Save your code in a Jupyter Colab or a Kaggle notebook for easily sharing and test verification.
+Try to add some enhancement like the suggestions below.

-## Possible Enhancements to Voice Chatbot for Miniproject #1
+### Possible Enhancements to Voice Chatbot for Miniproject #1

 * Use system prompt personas
 * Use prompt injections